demiurge-ash/sd-webui-forge-neo/README.md

 - **Issues** about 3rd-party Extensions will simply be ignored
     - extension should support the UI, not the other way around
 - **Issues** caused by [StabilityMatrix](https://github.com/LykosAI/StabilityMatrix) will simply be ignored
-    - only open an Issue if you can reproduce it on a clean install following the official [Installation](#installation) instruction
+    - only open an Issue if you can reproduce it on a clean installation following the official [Installation](#installation) instruction

 > [!Caution]
 > - If you post **NSFW** images/videos, you will immediately be banned